 If convicted for domestic violence, you face jail, fines, and a permanent criminal record.
 If you are divorced, a conviction for domestic violence could impact visitation or child custody arrangements.
-Additionally, with a felony conviction on your record, you could find it difficult to get certain kinds of jobs, rent an apartment, or obtain a license in certain professions.
+Additionally, with a felony conviction on your record, you could find it difficult to get certain kinds of jobs, rent a place to live, or obtain a license in certain professions.

 For these and other reasons, it is imperative to fight domestic violence charges, even if you believe you the evidence against you is incriminating.
-At Gerash Steiner & Blanton, P.C., our Denver domestic violence lawyers work with our own investigators, psychologists, and forensic experts in defending people charged with domestic violence.
+At Gerash Steiner Blanton, P.C., our domestic violence attorneys work with our own investigators, psychologists, and forensic experts in defending people charged with domestic violence.

-Do not be tempted to make snap decisions, such as trying to cut a deal or pleading "guilty" before putting up a fight.
-This could be one of the most important decisions that you make in your life, and you must consider all of your options by consulting a skilled and experienced Denver criminal defense lawyer.
-To schedule a confidential consultation regarding your case, contact the Denver domestic violence attorneys at Gerash Steiner & Blanton, P.C. today.
+Do not be tempted to make snap decisions, such as trying to cut a deal or pleading “guilty” before putting up a fight.
+This could be one of the most important decisions that you make in your life, and you must consider all of your options by consulting a skilled and experienced lawyer.
+To schedule a confidential consultation regarding your case, contact the Denver domestic assault attorneys at Gerash Steiner Blanton, P.C. today.

 Consequences of a Domestic Violence Charge